Naik-NLZ/lab2go/README.md

 on a debian system made for use with encrypted persistence.
 I added some forensik tools (testdisk, magicrescue etc.. ) and the [kali-anonsurf package](https://github.com/Und3rf10w/kali-anonsurf) for surfing under the hood while away from home.

+**CAUTION!
+THE BUILD IS RIGHT NOW CONFIGURED WITH ** *--apt-options "-o Acquire::https::Verify-Peer=false"* **WHICH WILL PREVENT THE VERIFICATION OF A REPOSITORIES SSL-CERTIFICATE AND IS NOT RECOMMENDED**

 ## Usage

 Install the live-build package and some essentials.